Banana Bowl: History

+Editions

-In 2015, the 45th edition made history when Orlando Luz became the first player to win back-to-back titles in the boys' singles category, defeating Igor Marcondes in the final.
+In 2015, at the 45th edition, Orlando Luz became the first player to win back-to-back titles in the boys' singles category, defeating Igor Marcondes in the final.
 It was the second consecutive year that two Brazilian players contested the boys' final.
 In the girls' singles, American player Usue Maitane Arconada won the title, defeating her compatriot Francesca Di Lorenzo.

 In the 16 & Under category, the champions were Juan Martin Jalif (Argentina) in the boys' division and Fernanda Labraña (Chile) in the girls' division.
 In the 14 & Under category, Mateus Alves (Brazil) won the boys' title, while Anfisa Danilchenko (Russia) claimed the girls' crown.

-The 46th edition took place once again in São José dos Campos, repeating the 2015 host city, but expanding to two venues: Associação Esportiva São José and Daher Tennis Lounge.
+The 46th edition in 2016 took place once again in São José dos Campos, repeating the 2015 host city, but expanding to two venues: Associação Esportiva São José and Daher Tennis Lounge.
 The tournament ran from March 5 to 13, with the qualifying rounds held on March 5 and 6.

 In 2018, Sebastián Báez from Argentina won the boys' singles title and Colombian Camila Osorio Serrano won the girls' title.
 Báez also won the doubles title, playing alongside French Clément Tabur.
-At the girls' doubles, Georgian Mariam Dalakishvili and Polish Anna Hertel were the champions.
+Canada's Leylah Fernandez earned the 16 & Under girls' singles trophy, defeating Clara Tauson from Denmark, 6–3, 7–6^{(7–4)}.
+Georgia's Mariam Dalakishvili and Poland's Anna Hertel were runners-up in the 16 & Under girls' doubles – losing to Dane Clara Tauson and Russian Anastasia Tikhonova – but were crowned champions in the 18s doubles event.

 The 2023 U‑18 event was held in Criciúma as a J500-level tournament, with Yaroslav Demin (Russia) winning the boys’ singles title after defeating Brazilian João Fonseca in the final.
 In the girls' singles, Mayu Crossley (Japan) were the champion with a victory over Italian Alessandra Teodosescu.
 Italian Federico Cinà and Japanese Rei Sakamoto secured the boys' doubles title.

 In 2024, the U‑18 event was held in Blumenau again as a J500-level tournament, with the 16 year old Oliver Bonding (Great Britain) winning the boys’ singles title and becoming the first Brit to do so since 2010.